D50000/Electron-App/README.md

    ```
    2. Debugging from VS Code need to add `.vscode/launch.json` configuration
 3. Using Preload Scripts
+   - Preload scripts are injected before a web page loads in the renderer, similar to a Chrome extension's [content scripts](https://developer.chrome.com/docs/extensions/develop/concepts/content-scripts).
+   -
 4. Adding Features
 5. Packaging Your Application
 6. Publishing and Updating